-Furrow method of irrigation is one of the surface irrigation methods.
-Straight furrows and contour furrows are its subdivisions.
+The furrow method of irrigation is a method of laying out water channels in such a way that gravity provides just enough water for suitable plants to grow.
+It is typically formed through the deliberate placement of ridges and furrows.
+The furrow method of irrigation is one of the surface irrigation methods.
+Straight furrows and contour furrows are subdivisions.
 I will explain the important details about each of them.
-Also, we will find out the construction method and advantages of furrow irrigation in the blog.
+Also, we will find out the types methods and advantages of furrow irrigation in the blog.

-So, without any due let’s look into the basics of furrow method of irrigation.
+So, without any due let’s look into the basics of the furrow method of irrigation.

 - The furrow method of irrigation is very much used for row crops like maize, jowar, sugarcane, cotton, tobacco, groundnut, potatoes etc.